actonmass/actonmass.org/content/issues/gender-equity.md

     text: Massachusetts doesn't allow parents running for office to pay for childcare expenses with campaign funds, shutting out many parents especially mothers from running for office.
-  - title: Buying Silence
-    text: It's still all too common for companies to use non-disclosure agreements to force survivors of sexual violence into silence.
-We must end this practice
 references:
   - key: 1
     title: Ebbert, Stephanie, “In Massachusetts, no one wants to talk about sex ed”